Interferometer Techniques for Gravitational-Wave Detection

 \subsection{Properties of higher-order Hermite--Gauss modes}

 Some of the properties of Hermite--Gauss modes can easily be described using cross sections of the field intensity or field amplitude.
-Figure~\ref{fig:HGintensities} shows such cross sections, i.e., the intensity in the \x-\y plane, for a number of higher-order modes.
+Figure~\ref{fig:HGintensities} shows such cross sections, i.e.~the intensity in the \x-\y plane, for a number of higher-order modes.
 This shows a \x-\y symmetry for mode indices $n$ and $m$.
 We can also see how the size of the intensity distribution increases with the mode index, while the peak intensity decreases. \epubtkImage{HGintensities.png}{ } Similarly, Figure~\ref{fig:gauss_shapes} shows the amplitude and phase distribution of several higher-order \HG\ modes.
 Some further features of \HG\ modes: \begin{itemize} \item The size of the intensity profile of any sum of \HG\ modes depends on \z while its shape remains constant over propagation along the optical axis. \item The phase distribution of \HG\ modes shows the curvature (or radius of curvature) of the beam.
 The curvature depends on \z but is equal for all higher-order modes. \end{itemize}

 Note that these are special features of Gaussian beams and not generally true for arbitrary beam shapes.
 Figure~\ref{fig:triangular}, for example, shows the amplitude and phase distribution of a triangular beam at the point where it is (mathematically) created and after a 10~m propagation.
 Neither the shape is preserved nor does it show a spherical phase distribution.

 \epubtkImage{TR_s-TR_p.png}{ }